danialchoo79/STM32-Bluetooth-Hardware-Design/README.md

 Learnt a lot about SMPS, Controlled Impedances, Via Stitching, 4-Layer Board Design, Prioritising Sensitive Devices, Choosing PCB Trace Width, Using Polygonal Pours, Differential Signalling, Bypass, Decoupling Capacitors, Referring to Reference Design w a pinch of salt, using
-Fiducial Markers, using STM32 CubeIDE to route components.
+Fiducial Markers, using STM32 CubeIDE to route components, component layout.

 Still not perfect.